-In South East Asia, peat swamp forests are usually found located between 2 major rivers system.
-NSPSF was formed between Sg.
-Bernam to the north and Sg.
-Selangor to the South, with Sg Tengi cutting across it.
-NSPSF is omborgenous, which mean rainfall is it sources of water.
-NSPSF is dome shaped, with very small changes in the gradient.
-The changes in could be as little as 10m across 20km stretch.
+In South East Asia, peat swamp forests are usually found located between adjacent rivers system.
+It is often found to be dome-shaped.
+Although they are domed shaped, the domes are not visible to the naked eye as the gradient is very shallow.
 NSPSF comprises of two peat domes, with Sg Tengi as the natural divider for the two units.
 Peat depth survey result had clearly shown this finding: one peat dome to the south of Sg Tengi and another to the north of Sg Tengi.
 However, more detailed studies would be recommended for a complete peat depth map of NSPSF.